 What is schizophrenia?

 Schizophrenia is a complex brain disorder.
-It runs in families and can cause troubling
+It often runs in families and can cause

-symptoms.
-They may include hearing voices, trouble thinking clearly, and relating
+troubling symptoms.
+These may include hearing voices, and having trouble thinking

-to others, among others.
+clearly and relating to others.
 It often starts suddenly in early adulthood.
-There is no
+There

-cure for this illness, but it can be managed with medication.
+is no cure for this illness, but it can be managed with medicine and supportive therapy.

 What causes schizophrenia?

-Schizophrenia caused by a chemical imbalance and other changes in the brain.
-It tends
+Schizophrenia is caused by a chemical imbalance and other changes in the brain.
+It

 While it affects men and women the same, symptoms tend to start earlier in men than